 Whatever the case, mitigating factors exist.
 First, the rotation pin can easily be checked, removed, whatever (have a pro do this unless you know what you’re doing).
 Second, breakage of the heel unit lifter is/was actually quite rare, and most of the bindings out there are either upgraded or never had the problem in the first place.
 Third, if the AFD fails it’s not a deal breaker by any means, even if you’re on an expedition.
 Ditto for the brake movement.

 Positive outlook is this: If you know your Radical bindings are from the latest manufacturing run, and have rotation pin removed or perhaps changed to external solution, you can confidently enjoy the binding for day trips and such without fear since no matter what happens you’ll probably get home.
 But due to uncertainty with exactly what bindings out in the wild have what improvements, for expeditionary use or core extreme skiing we still recommend the Vertical FT model, purchased with 110 mm brake and installed with Power Blocks (buy additional narrower brakes if needed).
 Once things have settled out and we see the above problems fade into the distance like Shane riding away never to return, we’ll change our recommendation.
 Sorry about that, but I simply can’t see any other way we can approach this stuff.
-(If you don’t know what I mean by Shane, do some research and enjoy video clip below.)
+(If you don’t know what I mean by Shane, do some research on the classic movie.)

 Your comments oh esteemed readers?